 - BEST OVERALL: Apple Lightning to USB Cable

-- MOST DURABLE: Anker Powerline+ II Lightning Cable
+- MOST DURABLE: Anker Powerline+ II Lightning Cable, 6 Foot

-- BEST FOR NEW DEVICES: Anker New Nylon USB-C to Lightning Charging Cord
+- BEST USB-C: Anker New Nylon USB-C to Lightning Charging Cord

 What to Consider When Choosing the Best Lightning Cable